-A Girl Thing is a mini-series that revolves around a New York city street, a coffee house and a shrinks office.
-Dr. Beth Noonan is the therapist to one star per hour.
-Hour one deals with a ...
+This is a mini-series that revolves around a New York City street, a coffee house, and a shrink's office.
+Dr. Beth Noonan (Stockard Channing) is the therapist to one star per hour.
+Hour one...

 See full summary »

-A Girl Thing is a mini-series that revolves around a New York city street, a coffee house and a shrinks office.
-Dr. Beth Noonan is the therapist to one star per hour.
+This is a mini-series that revolves around a New York City street, a coffee house, and a shrink's office.
+Dr. Beth Noonan (Stockard Channing) is the therapist to one star per hour.
 Hour one deals with a woman not capable of having a relationship.
 Hour Two is about sisters who hate each other, trying to get along one last time.
 Hour Three is about adultery.
-Written by

 Was this review helpful to you?